friyiajr/friyiajr/README.md

 ## Hi there 👋

 I'm Dan!
 A software engineer based out of Toronto who is passionate about React, React-Native, Native iOS, Native Android and pretty much anything front end and mobile 😄.
+I keep all my code examples from my [YouTube Channel](https://www.youtube.com/@DanRNLab) here ❤️

 I enjoy pushing front end tools to deliver truely unique and interactive user experiances.
-Check out my projects below for some examples 🙂
+Check out my projects below for some examples 🙂.

 ## My favorite project is this one using Apple Watch and Expo (React-Native) 👨‍🔬 [LINK](https://github.com/friyiajr/RealtimeWatchApp)